Science Policy and Values: Resources

 A collaborative research project funded by the National Science Foundation examined the use of broad democratic deliberation to inform policy decisions about the possible release of genetically modified organisms into the shared environment.
 A multi-author special report, “Gene Editing in the Wild: Shaping Decisions through Broad Public Deliberation,” developed recommendations about the use and design deliberative events.
 Hastings scholars also developed a curricular material for use in college-level courses on democratic deliberation.

 The development and use of emerging technologies are often guided in part by cost-benefit analysis, which proponents say provides an objective way of assessing and comparing how potential outcomes advance the public’s values.
 But CBA is also sometimes criticized as excluding important values and as favoring some interests over others.
 Critics often call for a “precautionary” methodology instead of CBA.

-A Hastings Center project took up this debate through an examination of the role of values in impact assessment tools.
-The project led to the publication of a Hastings special report, as well as a number of other papers and presentations.
+A Hastings Center project funded by the National Science Foundation examined the role of values in impact assessment, the use of CBA to guide policy decisions, and precautionary approaches.
+Applications of synthetic biology were used as case studies of impact assessment.
+The project led to the publication of a multi-author special report, Governance of Emerging Technologies: Aligning Policy Analysis with the Public’s Values, as well as other papers and presentations.
 Resources from the project are available from the links at the right.